-All the parameters in this model ($a,b,c$ and $m_{0}$) are assume to be real.
-For $m_{0}=0$, this Lagrangian has the following symmetry $ \nu_{e}\rightarrow\nu_{e}+z $, $\nu_{\mu}\rightarrow\nu_{\mu}+z $, and $ \nu_{\tau}\rightarrow\nu_{\tau}+z $, where $z$ is an element of the Grassman algebra.
-For constant $z$, this symmetry is called FL symmetry \cite{FL} in which case the kinetic term is also invariant.
-However the other terms of the electroweak Lagrangian do not have such symmetry.
-The $ m_{0} $ term breaks this symmetry explicitly.
-However we may add that the FL symmetry leads to a magic matrix and this property is not spoiled by the $m_{0}$ term.
-The magic property has many manifestations which we shall discus in details.
-Also it has been reasoned that the FL symmetry is the residual symmetry of the neutrino mass matrix after the $SO(3)\times U(1)$ flavor symmetry breaking \cite{FL2}.
+However, we should mention that the FL symmetry leads into a magic matrix and this property is not broken by the $m_{0}$ term.
+The magic symmetry has many demonstrations which we will talk about in details.
+It has also been argued that the FL symmetry is the residual symmetry of the neutrino mass matrix after the $SO(3)\times U(1)$ flavor symmetry breaking \cite{FL2}.
 The mass matrix can be displayed by,